 Works created in the course of employment are considered "work for hire".
 Section 201 (b) of the US Copyright Law states "In the case of a work made for hire, the employer or other person for whom the work was prepared is considered the author for purposes of this title, and, unless the parties have expressly agreed otherwise in a written instrument signed by them, owns all of the rights comprised in the copyright."

-Review Rasmussen College's Faculty Contract for additional information about "work for hire".
+Review Rasmussen University's Faculty Contract for additional information about "work for hire".

 How to Determine Authorship